 All water systems require a risk assessment but not all systems require elaborate control measures, simple water systems only require simple risk assessments, and more complex water systems will require more expertise to assess and manage.

-How the Property Management Company begin to manage this is very much dependent on how complex their buildings and water systems are.
+How the Property Management Company begins to manage this is very much dependent on how complex their buildings and water systems are.
 BS 8580-1:2019 should be followed, especially if large water systems with cold water storage cisterns, circulating hot water systems or even cooling towers are to be managed.

 However, with a more “basic” water system, perhaps with those found in residential settings e.g., housing, a more proportionate approach can be taken.
 BS 8580-1:2019 details how simple repeated water systems can be risk assessed, by risk assessing a representative sample of properties on a rolling programme.